Trump Officials Rush to Keep Him From Sparking Another Conflict—at Home or Abroad

 Officials have also discussed other strategies for how to limit Trump’s capacity to do harm—from limiting the flow of some information to the president's desk to slow-walking certain geopolitically sensitive decisions.

 On Capitol Hill, both Democratic and Republican lawmakers have voiced concerns about the president’s state of mind and whether he is still fit for office.
-Several members of the House Judiciary Committee circulate draft articles of impeachment.
-Others, including Sen. Chuck Schumer (D-NY) called for the president’s removal via the 25th amendment.
-House Speaker Nancy Pelosi (D-CA) told reporters Thursday that if the executive branch did not remove the president via the 25th amendment the House would move toward impeachment.
+Several members of the House Judiciary Committee have circulated draft articles of impeachment.
+Others, including Sen. Chuck Schumer (D-NY), called for the president’s removal via the 25th amendment.
+House Speaker Nancy Pelosi (D-CA) told reporters Thursday that if the executive branch did not remove the president via the 25th amendment, the House would move toward impeachment.

 “It could easily lead to the president inspiring people to act out even more, with the message being that [MAGA’s enemies] are stealing more from you,” said another senior Trump administration official, who added it could, in Trump and his diehard followers’ eyes, vindicate the “‘Deep State’ rhetoric.”